zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-extensions.md

 ---
 PermaID: 1000205
-Name: Extensions
+Name: Dapper Extensions Library
 ---

-# DapperExtensions
+# DapperExtensions Library

 ## Overview
 DapperExtensions is a small library package which adds basic CRUD operations to Dapper.
 It also provides a predicate system for more advanced querying scenarios.
 DapperExtensions will keep your domain classes pure without any attributes or base class inheritance.

-## Installation
+## NuGet Installation
 DapperExtensions is only available through NuGet: <a href="http://nuget.org/List/Packages/DapperExtensions" target="_blank">http://nuget.org/List/Packages/DapperExtensions</a>

 You can easily install this library by running the following command: